PaddlePaddle/Paddle/paddle/contrib/inference/high_level_api.md

 The data is stored in a continuous memory `PaddleBuf`, and tensor's data type is specified by a `PaddleDType`.
-The `name` field is used to specify the name of input variable, that is important when there are multiple inputs and need to distiuish which variable to set the content.
+The `name` field is used to specify the name of input variable, that is important when there are multiple inputs and need to distiuish which variable to set.

 ## engine
-The inference APIs has different underlying implementation, currently there are two valid engines:
+The inference APIs has two different underlying implementation, currently there are two valid engines:

 - the native engine, which is consists of the native operators and framework,
 - the Anakin engine, which is a Anakin library embeded.